niklaushirt/cp4waiops-deployer/doc/DEPRECATED/INTEGRATION_SNOW.md

 As you can see, there is a new model created for incidents.

-4. Finally, lets use the new model by running the Search Similar Incidents functionality from an existing story in Slack.
-Select a story that has a reference to the updated incident you did previously and click on Search Similar Incident button
+4. Finally, lets use the new model by running the Search Similar Incidents functionality from an existing incident in Slack.
+Select an incident that has a reference to the updated incident you did previously and click on Search Similar Incident button

   ![similar-incidents-slack](./pics/similar-incidents-slack.png)